bacjmklp/one-click-hugo-cms/site/content/_index.md

     the Imago Dei.
 This isn't an event; it's a process!
 Becoming attuned to His nature and purposes brings meaning to life!
 intro:
-  heading: Who I serve...
+  heading: Who & How I Serve...
   text: |
+    The Who:
-    Individuals earnest to fully awake to their giftings and opportunities!
+    -- Individuals earnest to fully awake to their giftings and opportunities!

-    Educators eager to assist students to become wholly awake!
+    -- Educators eager to assist students to become wholly awake!

+    The How:
+    * Blog posts, articles, books, and curriculum
+    * Curated content from other valuable  voices
+    * Speaking, live and virtual
+    * Training videos
 products: []
 values:
-  heading: Our values
+  heading: My values
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: |+
+    Truth recorded in Scripture and confirmed in Creation.
+    Dynamic human development based on sound science.
+    Common sense and real-world application.
 ---